UnifierHQ/unifier-plugin/README.md

 ### `minimum`
 The minimum Unifier release required to use your plugin.

+### `services` (v1.2.3+/rel43+)
+Services your plugin will provide.
+Instance owners will need to review and allow services in order for the plugin to be installed.
+Services include:
+- `content_protection`: Plugin provides content filtering.
+Grants access to message content and moderation actions.
+- `content_processing`: Plugin provides content processing (e.g. message stylizing).
+Grants access to message content.
+> [!WARNING]
+> If `services` is not empty, you will need to have a file called `[plugin_id]_[service].py` that
+> provides the service, and it should be added in `utils`.

 ### `requirements` (v1.2.0-patch2+/rel38+)
 Dependencies the plugin needs other than the ones in Unifier's requirements.txt file.